Chayielucrese/eTravel_web/README.md

-# flutter_project_front_admin
+# eTravel Web
+eTravel Web is the administrative interface of the eTravel platform.
-Aims at intergrating the different public means of transportation in Cameroon(yaounde) so as to facilitate user movement and trip planning.(ADMIN)
+It aims to integrate the various public transportation options in Yaoundé, Cameroon, to streamline user movement and trip planning.

+This web application is intended for administrators to manage drivers, agencies, bookings, and system configurations.